bakdata/kpops/docs/docs/user/references/defaults.md

 An important mechanic of KPOps is that `defaults` set for a component apply to all components that inherit from it.

 It is possible, although not recommended, to add settings that are specific to a component's subclass.
-An example would be configuring `offsetTopic` under `kafka-connect` instead of `kafka-source-connector`.
+An example would be configuring `offsetTopic` under `kafka-connector` instead of `kafka-source-connector`.

 ### Configuration